 (c) pay to the Operator amounts owed under this Agreement;

-(d) maintain compliance with all Owner requirements identified in Facility permits; and
+(d) subject to Operator's obligations to provide specific Services, maintain compliance with all Owner requirements identified in Facility permits; and

 (e) manage all loan or financing agreements.

 4.2.
 Owner’s Retained Rights.
 Owner shall retain all rights and powers relating to the operation and maintenance of the Facility not specifically granted to Operator under this Agreement (the “Retained Rights”), including the following rights and powers: